Tata Cliq

-Tata CLiQ (stylised as Tata CLiQ) is an Indian e-commerce company based in Mumbai, India.
-It is owned by Tata Unistore Limited, of Tata Group.
-Tata CLiQ operates in categories such as Fashion, Footwear and Accessories.
-Tata Group's E-commerce platform Tata CLiQ also launched a premium and luxury fashion and lifestyle destination, Tata CLiQ Luxury and It have house a wide range of apparel and accessories for men and women by luxury and bridge-to-luxury brands.
+Tata CLiQ (stylised as TΛTΛ CLiQ) is an Indian e-commerce company based in Mumbai, India.
+It is owned by Tata Digital, under the Tata Group.
+Tata CLiQ operates in categories such as Fashion, Footwear, and Accessories.
+Tata Group's E-commerce platform, Tata CLiQ, also launched a premium and luxury fashion and lifestyle destination, Tata CLiQ Luxury, and it houses a wide range of apparel and accessories for men and women by luxury and bridge-to-luxury brands.